 A number of positions exist within a university’s admissions department, the highest paid of which is admissions officer.
-For an average annual salary of just under $98,000, the admissions officer manages the entire admissions program.
+For an average annual salary of just over $103,000, the admissions officer manages the entire admissions program.
 Responsibilities include:

 - developing plans for strategic recruitment

 - ensuring the institution meets its enrollment goals